balsedie/trilomorph/analyze_data.md

-# Analize data hosted in Trilomorph
+# Analize data hosted in TriloMorph

-Geomorphometric data in **Trilomorph** is intended to be analyzed in R using the [functions](/TriloMorph-funs.R) developed to read the data and the geomorph package[^N].
-You can still analyze Trilomorph data in any other software, as long as it is able to read both XML-based format for shapes digitized with the 'StereoMorph' package[^1] and TPS-based format for shapes digitized with tpsDig2[^2].
+Geomorphometric data in **TriloMorph** is intended to be analyzed in R using the [functions](/TriloMorph-funs.R) developed to read the data and the geomorph package[^N].
+You can still analyze TriloMorph data in any other software, as long as it is able to read both XML-based format for shapes digitized with the 'StereoMorph' package[^1] and TPS-based format for shapes digitized with tpsDig2[^2].

 ## Trilomorph functions